Developmental homeostasis: Effects of social isolation in rhesus monkeys

-To test how much social experience is necessary or needed in normal development the Harlows performed another experiment in that they isolated young rhesus monkeys by limiting the interaction time with other monkeys.
+To test how much social experience is necessary or needed in normal development, the Harlows performed another experiment where they isolated young rhesus monkeys by limiting the interaction time with other monkeys.
 They gave them fifteen minutes a day with three other monkeys to interact.
 In the beginning, the monkeys would attach to each other and begin to play.
-Normal behavior of these monkeys in their natural habitat is that after the age of one month they play with other monkeys of their own species and by six months are constantly interacting in groups.
-Results showed that over time the monkeys developed relatively normal behavior and that limiting their social interaction as babies did not affect them interacting sexually and socially.
+Normal behavior of these monkeys in their natural habitat is that after the age of one month, they play with other monkeys of their own species and by six months are constantly interacting in groups.
+Results showed that over time, the monkeys developed relatively normal behavior and that limiting their social interaction as babies did not affect them interacting sexually and socially.
 They also did not exhibit any abnormal aggression or depression when socializing with other monkeys.

 In 1960, Harry Harlow began studying partial and total isolation of infant monkeys by raising them in cages.
 Partial isolation involved raising monkeys in bare wire cages that allowed them to see, smell, and hear other monkeys, but did not give them the opportunity for physical contact.
 Total social isolation involved rearing monkeys in isolation chambers that took away any and all contact with other monkeys.
 The results showed that when the monkeys were placed in partial isolation they displayed various abnormal behaviors such as blank staring, circling in their cages numerous times, and self-mutilation.
 The cages were placed in several locations.
 A few of the monkeys remained being tested in solitary confinement for fifteen years.

 In the total isolation experiments the baby monkeys were left alone for three, six, twelve, or twenty-four months.
-The experiments resulted in the monkeys that were severely psychologically disturbed and abnormal development.
+The experiments resulted in the monkeys being severely psychologically disturbed and abnormally developed.
 When first removed from isolation, they usually went into emotional shock by clutching to themselves and rocking multiple times.
 One of six monkeys isolated for three months refused to eat after release and died five days later.
-The longer the time in isolation the more detrimental it was for the monkeys to act socially when placed with other monkeys.
+The longer the time in isolation, the more detrimental it was for the monkeys to act socially when placed with other monkeys.
 Harlow pointed out that no monkey had actually died during isolation.
 Harlow tried to reintegrate the monkeys who had been isolated for six months by placing them with monkeys who had been reared normally.
 He stated that it produced “severe deficits in virtually every aspect of social behavior” and that it “achieved only limited recovery of simple social responses.”